-Although SBC is referred to as a cess, it is yet leviable on the value of taxable services and not on the amount of service tax.
+Although SBC is referred to as a cess, it is yet applicable on the value of taxable services and not on the amount of service tax.

-The other issue with the applicability of SBC is that the service providers/receivers might have to make changes in the invoices so as to separately reflect the SBC on the invoices and also examine its impact on the point of taxation, to determine the applicability of SBC in cases where the services/invoice/payment have been made before the effective date i.e. 15 November 2015.
+The other issue with the applicability of SBC is that the service providers/receivers might have to make changes in the invoices so as to separately reflect the SBC on the invoices and also examine its impact at the time of taxation, to determine the applicability of SBC in cases where the services/invoice/payment have been made before the effective date i.e. 15 November 2015.

 In the past also various such initiatives have been taken up by the Indian Government but not all have been successful.
 The same goes for Swachh Bharat Cess, as its not just the collection which would help in making India clean but also a proper allocation and appropriation of the same.Copyright 2022 – Helpline Law - HLL001